Tokyo Olympics to go green, help other cities strike gold

 “Hotter summers are a challenge, and the Games are in the summer.
 So we are taking all measures possible to reduce the impact on athletes and visitors,” he said.

-These include asking companies and the public to cover buildings with plants, vapour sprays, sprinkling water on the ground, and ensuring shaded areas and cool zones in the city.
+These include asking companies and the public to cover buildings with plants, vapor sprays, sprinkling water on the ground, and ensuring shaded areas and cool zones in the city.

 The IOC last week said it will move the marathon and race walking events to Sapporo in the cooler northern Hokkaido island because of worries about heat in the Japanese capital.